The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 If you are involved in a hit-and-run in New Hampshire, it’s important to know what to do from an insurance standpoint if the other driver fails to stop and exchange information.
-Hit-and-run accidents are one reason why insurance is required in most states, since your own coverage may kick in if the other driver can’t be found.
+The possibility of a hit-and-run could also be an unexpected expense, especially if you have a minimum coverage car insurance policy.
+Here’s some things you can expect and plan ahead for in the event of a hit-and-run in New Hampshire.

 Hit-and-runs in New Hampshire